sahilhere99/amazon/README.md

 # amazon
- This is a project of amazon clone
+ This is a project of amazon clone using HTML and CSS